moebiussurfing/ofxColorsBrowser/README.md

 * **GUI** with clickable colored and named boxes.
 * Interface can be completely disabled to simplify.
 (But still having access to the colors)
 * Key commands, browse with arrow keys and **ofxGui** panel.
-* Basic parameters and app modes.Store / Recall settings.
+* Basic parameters and app modes.
+Store / Recall settings.

 ## Usage